Neuroethology: Feature analysis in toad vision

-Ewert and his colleagues adopted a variety of methods to study the behaviors of toads to prey and predators, as well as behavior-correlated mapping of brain activity using the 14C-2DG method.

-Dorsal view (A) of the toad’s brain and eyes.
-B) Different visual configurational stimuli (S) release different behavior-correlated [14C]-2DG-uptake (color code: increasing from blue to red/black).
-RF, receptive field of a retinal (R) ganglion cell (G) projecting via optic nerve (ON) to the contralateral brain side: caudal thalamic pretectal region (TH) and optic tectum (T).
-DT, dorsal tectum; VT, ventral tectum; MP, posterior ventral medial pallium.
-M, medulla oblongata.
-The color-coded brain transverse sections at different levels a-d show increases in [14C]-2DG-uptake: (a) unilaterally in MP to a contralaterally moving prey capture releasing large square after conditioning by hand feeding, (b) in TH and DT to a threatening large square, (c) in TH to a threatening antiworm-like bar, and (d) in VT to a snapping releasing worm-like bar.
-Combined after Finkenstädt 1985 and Ewert 2022.

 They also conducted recording experiments where they inserted electrodes into the brain, while the toad was presented with worm-like or anti-worm-like stimuli or square objects of variable edge length.
 This technique was repeated at different levels of the visual system and also allowed feature detectors to be identified.
-It was shown that the stimulus features ep and et are processed in the contralateral retino-topic maps of the retina: ep preferably in the optic tectum and et preferably in the pretectal thalamus.
-In focus was the discovery of prey-selective neurons of the Type T5.2 in the optic tectum, whose axons could be traced along the tecto-bulbar tract towards the snapping pattern generating cells in the hypoglossal nucleus.
+It was shown that the stimulus features ep and et are processed in the contralateral retino-topic maps of the retina: ep preferably in the optic tectum by T5.2 neurons and et preferably in the pretectal thalamus by TH3 neurons.
+In focus was the discovery of prey-selective neurons of the Type T5.2, whose axons could be traced along the tecto-bulbar tract towards the snapping pattern generating cells in the hypoglossal nucleus.
 The neurophysiological evidence for the tecto-bulbar projection of a T5.2 neuron was verified by antidromic electrical stimulation and three tests: (i) constant latency, (ii) following ability to high frequency stimulation, and (iii) spike collision.
 In test (iii), a visually elicited orthodromically traveling spike — recorded from the T5.2-cell's axon — triggered an antidromically propagating spike in response to focal electrical stimulation of the tecto-bulbar tract at the level of the hypoglossal nucleus.
 When both spikes met along the same axon, they annihilated each other.